 The bed-and-breakfast-style The Roseate Villa Bath offers luxury accommodations in a converted Victorian townhouse with exceptionally large rooms that are updated and modern with subtle antique touches.
 Guests are greeted with a welcome tea (or coffee) and cake and treated to a fresh-cooked breakfast made from local ingredients.
 Many rooms overlook adjacent Henrietta Park, and the Holburne Museum is only a five-minute walk.

-Nearby and also east of the Avon River, located directly on Pulteney Road next to the Recreation Ground, the historic landmark The Ayrlington is a 5-10 minute walk to the center of Bath and its main attractions.
+Nearby and also east of the Avon River, located directly on Pulteney Road next to the Recreation Ground, the historic landmark, The Ayrlington is a 5-10 minute walk to the center of Bath and its main attractions.
 Guests are served a full English breakfast and can enjoy the ambience of the authentic Georgian lounge with its toasty fireplace.
 There is no elevator to upper floors, but staff members are more than happy to carry your luggage to your room.
 The Ayrlington welcomes guests over the age of five.

-Where to Stay: Mid-Range
+Where to Stay in Bath: Mid-Range

-Across the river on Great Pulteney Street near Sydney Gardens, the Dukes Hotel offers free parking and a complimentary breakfast that includes traditional British options, like black pudding, kipper, and smoked haddock.
+Across the river on Great Pulteney Street near Sydney Gardens, the Dukes Bath offers free parking and a complimentary breakfast that includes traditional British options, like black pudding, kipper, and smoked haddock.
 This Georgian townhouse has offered lodgings for more than a century and is furnished with period antiques.
 Staff members at reception are happy to assist bringing luggage up the stairs to guest rooms as there is no elevator.

-Just east of here, the Tasburgh House is a reasonably priced five-star boutique hotel, with a terrace overlooking extensive gardens and lovely views of the English countryside.
+Just east of here, the Tasburgh House Hotel is a reasonably priced five-star boutique hotel, with a terrace overlooking extensive gardens and lovely views of the English countryside.
 Family rooms are available in this well-maintained Victorian mansion.
 The nearby canal towpath is perfect for a longer stroll to the city center.

-Where to Stay on a Budget
+Where to Stay in Bath on a Budget

 The Premier Inn Bath City Centre Hotel has simply furnished, modern rooms that are surprisingly spacious for a budget hotel, and it offers several wheelchair-accessible rooms.
 Its convenient location in the historic district adds to the overall value, just steps from Westgate Street shopping and within a half mile of the Herschel Museum of Astronomy, the Roman Baths & Bath Abbey, and the bus/train station.